sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 ### using pop() on a set in python

 It turns out we have a code-smell in our code.
-We can't rely on using the pop() method on a Set, to give us the minimum number in the set, because a set in python is un-ordered by definition.
+We can't rely on using the pop() method on a set to give us the minimum number, because a set in python is un-ordered by definition.
 That means, pop() *could* randomly select any value from the set.
 In practice, at least on my machine with my setup, it appears to be consistently extracting the lowest element of the set.
 However, we cannot rely on this!

 The items are stored internally with some order, but this internal order is determined by the hash code of the key (which is what allows retrieval to be so fast).